IBM-Bluemix-Docs/ComposeForScyllaDB/dashboard-overview.md

 ### Command Line

-The **Command Line** is a preformatted command which will invoke `cqlsh` with the correct parameters.
-The displayed command include required flags (`--ssl` and `--cqlversion`).
-To use it, you'll need to have the PostgreSQL client tools installed on the local system.
+The **Command Line** is a preformatted command which invokes `cqlsh` with the correct parameters.
+The displayed command includes the required flags (`--ssl` and `--cqlversion`).
+To use it, you need to install the PostgreSQL client tools on the local system.
 You can find out more about how to do this in [Connecting an external application](./connecting-external.html).

 ### Maps
 These address translation maps can be used in applications that require high-availability and can use auto-discovery to find nodes in the cluster.
 They translate the external portal addresses to the internal cluster addresses for client drivers that use this feature.